 Society for California Veterinary Vaccine Care ("SCVVC")

-Our mission is to save lives by promoting responsible pet ownership through public education and awareness, by providing resources for all pet-related issues, and by providing important pet health care for both family-established pets and homeless pets.
+Our mission is to save lives by promoting responsible pet ownership through public education and awareness, providing resources for all pet-related issues, providing rescue and adoption of abandoned and neglected animals, providing assistance at disaster-hit areas, and providing free and low-cost spaying, neutering, vaccinating, microchipping, and other important pet health care for family pets, homeless pets, and other animals.

-If you would like to partner with us in helping protect pets and people, please make a donation to help support our cause.
-We welcome and greatly appreciate any size donation.
+Donations and grants will provide the SCVVC with the means to continue acquiring ongoing supplies and meet its other overhead costs in order to achieve its mission.
+Your contribution is greatly needed and extremely appreciated.
 Contributions to the SCVVC are tax-deductible to the extent permitted by law.
 (Federal Taxpayer Identification Number 45-2483357).
 100% of all donations are used to benefit animals.
 No proceeds from donations are used for administrative costs.
 Please help us meet our steadily increasing costs of medical supplies, medicine, food, bedding, and shelter for those less fortunate animals in desperate need of care.

 OUR CHIEF VETERINARIAN: